 In addition to these “freehold” properties sold in 2022, there were also 57 condominium properties sold (down from 85 in 2021), of which 47 were townhouses, 6 were condo apartments, and 4 were detached single family homes that are condominiums.

 Streetsville is both a tourist attraction and a charming, historic neighbourhood in Mississauga, Ontario.

 With its rich history, landmarks, beautiful parks, diverse dining options, and tight-knit community, this part of Mississauga is the perfect place for anyone looking for small town charm and a slower pace of life.

 Whether you’re a local resident or just visiting for the day, Streetsville is a place that will charm you.

 Interested in Streetsville?

-categories: mississauga real estate, streetsville, real estate, real estate agent streetsville, real estate agent mississauga, northwest mississauga, house prices, bread and honey festival
+categories: mississauga real estate, streetsville, village of streetsville, streetsville mississauga, streetsville ontario, real estate, real estate agent streetsville, heritage buildings, heritage building, historical buildings, heritage places, historical building, real estate agent mississauga, northwest mississauga, house prices, bread and honey festival